Main Content

 Neighborhood Aldie

-Tucked away in the bucolic heart of southern Loudoun County, Aldie is a serene, historic village that also happens to be in one of Virginia’s fastest-growing ZIP codes: 20105.
-This unincorporated community has seen unprecedented growth since the early aughts and is now a vibrant blend of history, hunt country beauty, and suburban amenities.
+Tucked away in picturesque Loudoun County, there’s a serene, storied village that also happens to occupy one of Virginia’s fastest-growing ZIP codes today: Aldie.
+Originally built around the Aldie Mill in the 1800s, this historic district has since seen unprecedented growth and now stands as a vibrant blend of the past and present.

 What You’ll Love About Aldie

-• Top-rated schools: Aldie is served by the Loudoun County Public Schools district.
-Most of the schools are located near the newer communities east of the village, apart from Aldie Elementary School, which is right on Meetinghouse Lane.
+• Top-Rated Schools: In the Loudoun County Public School district, most of the schools are located near the newer communities east of the village, apart from Aldie Elementary School, which is right on Meetinghouse Lane.
 Other public schools in the area include: Hovatter Elementary School, Willard Middle School, Mercer Middle School, Lightridge High School, and John Champe High School.

-• Plenty of open space: Given its semi-rural character, it’s not surprising that green spaces abound in Aldie.
-There’s the sprawling 155-acre Gilbert’s Corner Regional Park at the foot of the Bull Run Mountains, the small Aldie Park right along the Little River near the village center, the historic parks (Aldie Mill, Mt.
-Zion), and so on.
+• Open Space: Given its bucolic character, it seems only natural that green spaces abound in Aldie.
+First, there’s the sprawling 155-acre Gilbert’s Corner Regional Park at the foot of the Bull Run Mountains, the intimate Aldie Park right along the Little River, the historic Aldie Mill, and the storied Zion Park (to name just a few).

-• A wide range of neighborhoods: The explosion of development that Aldie has seen over the past two decades has resulted in the creation of a diversity of master-planned communities.
-Many of these, such as Stone Ridge, Lenah Mill, Hartland, and the expansive, over 4,000-acre Willowsford, boast amenities like community centers and clubhouses, pools, parks, trails, and — in the case of Hartland — even a winery.
+• A Vast Expanse of Neighborhoods: Thanks to the surge of development that Aldie’s seen over the past two decades, a growing collection of master-planned communities has taken hold.
+Many of these — such as Stone Ridge, Lenah Mill, and Willowsford — boast amenities like community centers and clubhouses, pools, parks, trails…and in the case of Hartland, even a winery!

 Aldie Real Estate

-There’s plenty of property types to choose from in Aldie, including two-level condos, townhomes, single-family homes, and land.
-The housing market is dominated by new and recently built homes located in planned communities, and architectural styles are typically neo-traditional, taking inspiration from the Colonial and Colonial Revival homes of the region.
+The community’s well-documented residential development over the past two decades has brought plenty of opportunity along with it.
+For prospective homebuyers, this means various property types to choose from in Aldie, including two-level condos, townhomes, single-family homes, and land.
+The housing market here is dominated by new and recently built homes set in planned communities, with architectural styles typically drawing inspiration from the community’s Colonial roots.

 Aldie Listings